Flechman/flechman.github.io/docs/notes/q_learning/q_learning.md

     \end{cases}
 $$
 Typically, $\epsilon$ changes as we go through training.
 It starts with a value close to 1 to favor exploration at the beginning, and decreases to be close to 0 as $\tilde{Q}$ converges to $Q^*$.

+Now, with this policy, the agent chooses most of the time the optimal action, while still learning accurately $Q^*$.

 Tabluar Q-Learning: We store the Q-function in a table and do a lookup when accessing the Q-Values.
 There is 1 Q-Value to learn per $(s,a)$ tuple, so the number of Q-Values to learn can go up to $\mathcal{S}\times\mathcal{A}$.
 In practice, $\lvert \mathcal{S} \rvert$ is exponentially big, so having to store all the Q-values in a table is impractical.
 It would be better to have a limited-size parameterized function that approximates the Q-function.
 Deep Q-Learning: Have a neural network approximate the Q-function.
 As input, a representation of $(s,a)$, as output, a Q-Value.